MayFu2025/unit2_project/README.md

 [^5]:Tino.
 “Tino/PyFirmata: Python Interface for the Firmata (Http://Firmata.org/) Protocol.
 It Is Compliant with Firmata 2.1.
 Any Help with Updating to 2.2 Is Welcome. the Capability Query Is Implemented, but the Pin State Query Feature Not Yet.”
 GitHub, https://github.com/tino/pyFirmata.
 [^6]:Python Geeks.
 “Advantages of Python: Disadvantages of Python.”
 Python Geeks, 26 June 2021, https://pythongeeks.org/advantages-disadvantages-of-python/.
 [^7]: Real Python.
 “Python vs C++: Selecting the Right Tool for the Job.”
 Real Python, Real Python, 19 June 2021, https://realpython.com/python-vs-cpp/#memory-management.
+[^8]: Emeritus.
+"What are the Key Pros and Cons of the Arduino Programming Language?"
+Emeritus, Emeritus, 25 January 2023, https://emeritus.org/blog/coding-arduino-programming-language.

+## Success Criteria
 1. The solution provides a visual representation of the Humidity and Temperature values inside a dormitory (Local) and outside the house (Remote) for a period of minimum 48 hours.
 1. ```[HL]``` The local variables will be measure using a set of 3 sensors around the dormitory.
 2. The solution provides a mathematical modelling for the Humidity and Temperature levels for each Local and Remote locations. ```(SL: linear model)```, ```(HL: non-lineal model)```